PetDogPlanet.com is an Amazon Associate, and we earn from qualifying purchases.

 Now that we have that out of the way, we can focus on the right time to use the remote collar on your dog.
 Some trainers suggest using the remote collar on dogs starting from three months.

 Other trainers are of the opinion that the dog should be allowed to grow a little old before it can be introduced to the shock collar.
-An appropriate age for the e-collar would be about 6 months, but this ultimately depends on the dog owner.
+The appropriate age for the e-collar would be about 6 months, but this ultimately depends on the dog owner.

 You have the last say on when to use the e-collar and it also helps to remember that the collar does not hurt your dog.